European Bonds: Warning Knell Or Cause For Celebration?

 Writing Macro Letter – No 73 – 24-03-2017 - Can a multi-speed European Union evolve? as government bond yields for peripheral European markets peaked, I felt that another Eurozone crisis could not be ruled out:

 Was I simply wrong?
 Or just horribly premature?
 Only time will tell.
 The December end of the asset purchase programme is growing inexorably closer.
 So far, however, despite a rise in the popularity of AfD in Germany, the Eurozone seems to have maintained its equanimity.
 The Euro has not weakened but strengthened, European growth has improved (to +2.3% in Q2) and European stock markets have risen.
 But, perhaps, the most interesting development has occurred in European bond markets.
-Even as the Federal Reserve has raised short term interest rates, announcing the beginning of balance sheet reduction, and the ECB has continued to prepare the markets for an end to QE, peripheral bonds in Europe have seen a substantial decline in yields: and their respective spreads against the core German Bund have narrowed even further.
+Even as the Federal Reserve has raised short-term interest rates, announcing the beginning of balance sheet reduction, and the ECB has continued to prepare the markets for an end to QE, peripheral bonds in Europe have seen a substantial decline in yields: and their respective spreads against the core German Bund have narrowed even further.
 Is this a sign of a more cohesive Europe and can the trend continue?

-To begin here is a chart of the Greek 10yr and the German 10yr since January, the Bund yield is on the Left Hand Scale and the Greek 10yr Bond on the Right:
+To begin, here is a chart of the Greek 10yr and the German 10yr since January, the Bund yield is on the Left Hand Scale and the Greek 10yr Bond on the Right:

 Source: Trading Economics

 The table below looks at a selection of peripheral European markets together with the major international bond markets.
 Switzerland, which has the lowest 10yr yield of all, has been included for good measure.
-The table is arranged by change in yield:
+The table is arranged by a change in yield:

 Source: Investing.com